Nagaike Station: Lines

-Nagaike Station is served by the Nara Line.
+Nagaike Station is served by the Nara Line and is located 12.7 km from the terminus of the line at Kizu. and 19.7 km from Nara.

 Layout

-The station consists of two side platforms serving one track each.
-The station building is located above the tracks.
+The station consists of two side platforms connected by an elevated station buildinglocated above the tracks.
 The concourse serves as a free passage connecting the north and south of the station since 27 May 2012, together with the building and spaces used by local residents.
 The IC card ticket "ICOCA" can be used at this station.
+The station is staffed.

 Platforms

 History

+Nagaike Station was opened on 25 January 1896 as a station on the Nara Railway.
+The Nara Railway merged with the Kansai Railway in 1905 and was nationalized in 1907.
+With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
 Station numbering was introduced in March 2018 with Nagaike being assigned station number JR-D13.

 Passenger statistics

 According to the Kyoto Prefecture statistical report, the average number of passengers per day is as follows.